djingming/CaffeCompilation/README.md

 BVLC Reference R-CNN ILSVRC-2013 in models/bvlc_reference_rcnn_ilsvrc13: pure Caffe implementation of R-CNN as described by Girshick et al. in CVPR 2014.
 (Trained by Ross Girshick @rbgirshick)

 BVLC GoogLeNet in models/bvlc_googlenet: GoogLeNet trained on ILSVRC 2012, almost exactly as described in Going Deeper with Convolutions by Szegedy et al. in ILSVRC 2014.
 (Trained by Sergio Guadarrama @sguada)

+You can find more models in Caffe Model Zoo (https://github.com/BVLC/caffe/wiki/Model-Zoo).